 Introduction to the CAS Programme

 Creativity, Activity, Service (CAS) is an essential element of the Diploma Programme and an integral part of life at Renaissance College.
-It involves students in experiential learning through a range of artistic, sporting, physical and service activities.
+We support and encourage student participation in experiential learning through a range of artistic, sporting, physical and service activities.

 Successful completion of CAS is a requirement for the award of the IB Diploma.